MatsuriJapon/md2drive/README.md

 ```

 # Limitations
-Due to limitations with `gdrive`, subfolders are not supported.
+Due to limitations with `gdrive`, subfolders may not be supported.